 Explore Matala Caves

-Different sources agree that Matala’s caves are work of men who caved them out of the cliffs on the north side of the beach, and they are thousands of years old.
+Different sources agree that Matala’s caves are work of men who carved them out of the cliffs on the north side of the beach, and they are thousands of years old.

-They are believed to belong to the Early Christian period (others believe them even older, considering them tombs from the Roman times), but there is no fact proving any of these ideas.
+The caves in Matala are thought to belong to the Early Christian period (others believe them even older, considering them tombs from the Roman times) but there is no fact proving any speculation.

 However, there are some of them that are not just simply caves, they have windows, porches, and even carved seats and beds.
 For many, the caves of Matala were used as homes thousands of years ago.